tidymodels/TMwR/README.md

 This project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 _Tidy Modeling with R_ is currently a work in progress.
 As we create it, the code here is updated.
 This openness also allows users to contribute if they wish.
 Most often, this comes in the form of correcting typos, grammar, and other aspects of our work that could use improvement.
 Instructions for making contributions can be found in the [`contributing.md`](https://github.com/topepo/TMwR/blob/master/contributing.md) file.

-- If you think you have encountered a bug or typo in this book, please submit [an issue](https://github.com/tidymodels/parsnip/issues) or [a PR](https://github.com/topepo/TMwR/pulls).

-- For questions and discussions about tidymodels packages, modeling, and machine learning, please [post on RStudio Community](https://rstd.io/tidymodels-community).

-- Either way, learn how to create and share a [reprex](https://rstd.io/reprex) (a minimal, reproducible example), to clearly communicate about your code.

-- Check out further details on [contributing guidelines for tidymodels packages](https://www.tidymodels.org/contribute/) and [how to get help](https://www.tidymodels.org/help/).